wangfei1975/superlog/README.md

 # How to use it
 Run class feiw.Slogmain

+Alternatively, using Gradle:
+Build the project by either executing (1) gradlew (eg if you don't have Gradle installed)
+									  (2) or the Gradle build file
+Execute the resulting Jar: java -jar superlog-1.0.jar

 ## MacOS
 Run with JVM option -XstartOnFirstThread (useful to run it from IntelliJ)